Classical solution to a multidimensional stochastic Burgers equation via forward-backward SDEs: Introduction

-In this work, we also study the local inviscid limit of \rf{viscous}.
-The vanishing viscosity in hydrodynamics problems, even on a short time interval, has always been of interest.
+Also, we remark that the classical book on quasilinear parabolic PDEs by Ladyzhenskaya et al \cite{lady} only provides an a priori gradient estimate for an initial-boundary value problem on a bounded domain.

+Finally, we study the vanishing viscosity limit of equation \rf{viscous}.
+We investigate this problem only locally.
+Namely, we prove that on a small random time interval, there exists a unique classical solution to the inviscid stochastic Burgers equation and the solutions to viscous stochastic Burgers equations with the same force terms and the initial data converge to the inviscid solution uniformly in space and time.
+Note that even on a short time interval, many authors investigated the vanishing viscosity limit in hydrodynamics problems.
 As such, Ebin and Marsden \cite{ebin} proved the convergence of local Sobolev-space-valued solutions of the Navier-Stokes equation to local solutions of the Euler equation.
-Golovkin \cite{golovkin} and Ladyzhenskaya \cite{lady2} obtained the forementioned convergence uniformly in space and time.
-It is known that, even if the initial data and the force are smooth, the inviscid Burgers equation develops discontinuities (shocks) at a finite time, and, therefore, fails to have a global classical solution.
+Golovkin \cite{golovkin} and Ladyzhenskaya \cite{lady2} obtained the aforementioned convergence uniformly in space and time.
+Further, Ton \cite{ton} studied the local vanishing viscosity limit of a multidimensional deterministic Burgers equation in an $L_2$-space.
+Furthermore, Brze\'zniak et al \cite{brzezniak} proved that viscous solutions to a potential stochastic Burgers equation converge locally to an inviscid viscosity solution.
+It is known that even if the initial data and the force are smooth, a one-dimensional inviscid Burgers equation develops discontinuities (shocks) at a finite time, and, therefore, fails to have a global classical solution.
 Thus, one cannot expect a global uniform approximation of inviscid solutions by viscous.
-We remark that our result on the local inviscid limit confirms the numerical evidence reported in the physics literature on Burgers turbulence (see, e.g., Bec and Khanin~\cite{bec}, and references therein).

-The inviscid limit of \rf{viscous} is, again, studied by means of the associated random forward-backward system.
-Namely, for the inviscid stochastic Burgers equation, we obtain the existence and uniqueness of a local strong adapted solution differentiable in $x$ and $\al$-H\"older continuous in $t$ with $\al<\frac12$, and, most importantly, the uniform convergence (in $(t,x)$, as $\nu\to 0$) of the solutions of \rf{viscous} to the local inviscid solution.

-The organization of our paper is as follows.
-Section \ref{global1} is dedicated to the multidimensional stochastic Burgers equation.
-First, we reduce SPDE \rf{viscous} to a random PDE.
-Then, in Subsection \ref{frozen}, we state the existence and uniqueness theorem for the random PDE when the random parameter $\om$ is frozen.
-Further, in Subsection \ref{local}, we prove the existence of a local adapted solution to the random PDE by means of the associated FBSDEs.
-Finally, in Subsections \ref{global-bounded} and \ref{global}, we prove the global existence and uniqueness.
-Section \ref{sec5} is dedicated to the study of the local inviscid limit of viscous stochastic Burgers equation \rf{viscous}.
+Finally, we remark that the inviscid multidimensional stochastic Burgers equations is also studied by means of the associated stochastic forward-backward system.